CIS565-Fall-2015/Final-Project/README.md

 ### WebGL vs. OpenGL ES Mobile Power Usage

 On mobile, how does the power usage of JavaScript/WebGL compare to C++/OpenGL ES 2 (or Java/ES or Objective C/ES)?
-For example, if the same app is coded in WebGL and OpenGL ES, which one drains the battery first - and why?
-What type of benchmarks need to be developed, e.g., CPU bound, GPU compute bound, GPU memory bound, etc.
+For example, if the same app is developed in WebGL and OpenGL ES, which one drains the battery first - and why?
+What type of benchmarks need to be developed, e.g., CPU bound, GPU compute bound, GPU memory bound, etc.?

 ### WebGL for Graphics Education